skylight-hq/skylight.digital/pages/career_pathways/people-manager.md

 {% include role_level.html level='II' %}

 You have enough experience managing people that you feel comfortable overseeing both people and project teams.
-You're able to quickly build relationships and quickly identify how you can best support people and teams that are experiencing unique challenges.
+You quickly build relationships and quickly identify how to best support people and teams that are experiencing unique challenges.

 #### Skills needed for this level